kaiku/jquery-character-counter/README.md

 __onExceed__ - this function is called when the limit is breached
 __onDeceed__ - this function is called when the limit, having previously been exceeded, is now deceeded __customFields__ - key value pairs of custom options to be added to the counter such as class, data attributes etc.
+__silentMode__ - if true, will not write the count to an HTML element (you can still listen for the appropriate triggered events)